Home » Recipes » Cheese Pizza Rolls

 1 teaspoon dried thyme

-Pinch chili flakes (optional)
+Pinch chili flakes, optional

-Salt and pepper, to season
+Salt and pepper, to taste

-Chopped fresh basil or parsley, to garnish
+Chopped fresh basil or parsley, optional, to garnish

 Instructions

-Preheat oven to 425° F / 220° C. Line a half-sheet rimmed baking tray with parchment.
+Preheat oven to 425° F (220° C).
+Line a half-sheet rimmed baking tray with parchment.

 A metal tray with parchment